-If you are a foreigner staying in Thailand for a period longer than 90 days holding a Non-Immigrant Visa, you are required by Thai Immigration to report your current address every 90 days.
+If you are a foreigner staying in Thailand for a period longer than 90 consecutive days holding a Non-Immigrant Visa or Extension of Stay, you are required by Thai Immigration to report your current address every 90 days.

-Applying for your first 90-day extension counts as your first 90-day report.
 Filing the 90-day report is fairly easy.
 You can report to Thai Immigration either in person, or you can authorize someone to report for you.
-You can even send the notification via registered mail.
+You can even send the notification via registered mail or through the online notification.

 You can file your 90-day report (or authorize someone to file for you) at any of the following locations: